guill-mr/Data_Visualization_HW1/README.md

 # Data_Visualization_HW1
 Repository for the first assignment in Data Visualization.

-Worked with WWI data from unspecified sources by the professor.
+Worked with WWII data from unspecified sources by the professor.